Police: Indiana man killed 4, abducted baby after argument

 “There was an argument there that escalated to the point where he pulled out his weapon and started shooting everyone there in the home,” McCartt said.

-He noted that the Marion County Prosecutor’s office had not yet filed formal charges.
+He said the shooting suspect faces four preliminary counts of murder and one count each of attempted murder and robbery, but noted that the Marion County Prosecutor’s office had not yet filed formal charges.

 The shooting victims were identified Monday by the Marion County Coroner’s office as Anthony Johnson, 35, and Dequan Moore, 23, Tomeeka Brown, 44, and 7-year-old Eve Moore.